foxfabi/h5peditor-coordinateselector/README.md

 ==============================

 A visual coordinate selector for the H5P Editor.
 Wrapping leaflet JavaScript.
+It provide also the mapSelector widget to use different maps in GeoQuiz.

 Place the Marker on the desired location or use http://photon.komoot.de/ to search it.